Xzadez/project_management/README.md

 # project_management

 Project management application with Flutter<br/>
-This app is completely unfinished
+This application is not finished

 ## About he App